Central England Co-operative: Food retail, petrol stations and distribution centres

-Central England Co-operative directly manages 21 former Anglia Co-operative travel shops, many of which are co-located in former Westgate premises.
-It is a full member of the Association of British Travel Agents and all of its holidays are ATOL protected.

-Central England Co-operative previously had 3.5% stake in a joint venture travel agent called The Co-operative Travel, which was owned by The Co-operative Group and Thomas Cook Group.
-Involvement in the joint venture came to an end in 2016 when Central England Co-operative (along with The Co-operative Group) were bought out by Thomas Cook.

-The Co-operative Funeralcare
+Funeral & end of life services

-Central England Co-operative operates over 120 funeral homes throughout the Midlands and East of England, many under the original private names.
+Central England Co-operative operates over 175 funeral homes throughout the Midlands and East of England, many under the original private names.
 It is a member of the National Association of Funeral Directors and its funeral bond scheme is monitored by the Funeral Planning Authority.
-The society also operates five memorial masonry showrooms across its trading area and operates a coffin manufacturing business.
+The society also operates three memorial masonry showrooms across its trading area and operates a coffin manufacturing business.

 The Society owns Bretby Crematorium, set in woodland grounds adjacent to the A511 Leicester to Burton upon Trent road between Burton and Swadlincote.

-The Co-operative Florist
+Florist services

-Central England Co-operative operates 10 florists shops located throughout the former Midlands Co-operative trading area.
+Central England Co-operative operates 9 florists shops located throughout the former Midlands Co-operative trading area.
 The Co-operative Florist is a member of the Interflora florists online scheme.